 Kingsbury has a vast installed base of successful upgrades and can provide the following:

-In 2006, technicians from Kingsbury's Repair & Service Division in Hatboro, PA were consulted by a utility company in the southern USA about the feasibility of revamping (7) 56" [1.42 m] spring plate bearings that had been in service for more than 70 years.
+In 2006, technicians from Kingsbury's Repair & Service Division were consulted by a utility company in the southern USA about revamping (7) 56" [1.42m] GE spring bed thrust bearings that had been in service at a hydroelectric generating station for more than 70 years.

-The Kingsbury technicians discovered that one bearing had seized and broken the anti-rotation mechanism.
-The cooling coil was also destroyed in the process.
+Kingsbury technicians discovered that one bearing had seized and broken the anti-rotation mechanism.
+The cooling coil was also destroyed.
 This, in turn, contaminated the oil supply common to other machinery along the same lubrication system, causing problems to that equipment as well.

 Fortunately for the utility company, Kingsbury's decades of experience with rehabilitating machinery outfitted with spring-plate bearings enabled our technicians to take on the project.

-Over the course of time, the springs used in such applications begin to lose their elasticity, which in turn limits the ability to form the pressurized film of oil that is essential to the bearing's operation.
+Over time, the springs used in such applications begin to lose their elasticity, which in turn limits the ability to form the pressurized film of oil that is essential to the bearing's operation.

 To address this common problem, Kingsbury engineers designed a retrofit KBV-style bearing to fit in the same envelope as the existing one, but with the added advantage of individual tilting pads supported on a series of leveling plates to provide misalignment capability and compensate for minor shaft wobble.